mxple/TPGsim/README.md

 In addition, there is both a solo mode and a group mode.
 In solo mode, the shades will aggro the player while in group mode, the shades will move as if being dragged in a large raid.

 ## How to use
 Go to [releases](https://github.com/Mxple/TPGsim/releases) and download the latest version for your OS.
-Mac and Linux coming soon!
+Linux coming soon!
 If you wish to build from the source code, download this repository as a zip, and use Gamemaker Studio 2.3+ to compile the project from the yyz.

 ## Tips
 Hold shift while clicking to increment stats quicker.
 There is no end to this simulator - if you die, the game just restarts.
 You can judge whether you finished a patience by counting the number of drags.
 3 for normal, 4 for hard mode.